PaulZC/Pyrotechnic_Balloon_Cut-Down/LEARN.md

 ![Learn_6.JPG](https://github.com/PaulZC/Pyrotechnic_Balloon_Cut-Down/blob/master/img/Learn_6.JPG)

-The eRIC TxD, RxD, CTS and RTS are connected to 0.1" pads on the edge of the circuit board.
+The eRIC TxD, RxD, CTS and RTS pins are connected to 0.1" pads on the edge of the circuit board.
 The order of these pads matches the order of the pins of an FTDI
 TTL-232R-3V3 USB to TTL serial cable.
 The eRIC can be reprogrammed via the FTDI cable.

 Two extra pads are connected to the eRIC bootloader pins (Pin11 and Pin12).
 The eRIC will enter bootloader mode if these pads are shorted together on reset